-Talking with companies and teams aiming for rapid innovation and growth, over a wide range sizes and stages, I find many will eagerly tell me about their progress and challenges in implementing their Minimum Viable Product (MVP).
-While I’m always heartened to find people already thinking along the lines of Eric Reis’ Lean Startup, all too often a few quick follow-up questions reveals what we are talking about isn’t actually an MVP.
-The MVP idea remains very important, but many people have heard it and starting using it without having really understood it, and it can be dangerous to enter MVP discussions without a healthy dose of skepticism.
+Talking with companies and teams aiming for rapid innovation and growth, over a wide range of sizes and stages, I find many will eagerly tell me about their progress and challenges in implementing their Minimum Viable Product (MVP).
+While I’m always heartened to find people already thinking along the lines of Eric Reis’ Lean Startup, all too often a few quick follow-up questions reveal what we are talking about isn’t actually an MVP.
+The MVP idea remains very important, but many people have heard it and started using it without having really understood it, and it can be dangerous to enter MVP discussions without a healthy dose of skepticism.

 The truth is that many supposed MVPs are: